 The old way of merely hand floating the sharp points off of the visible cheek teeth leaves half of the mouth unexamined and uncorrected.
 Equine dentistry in the 21st century has advanced tremendously and allows us to examine, correct, balance and equilibrate the incisors and entire molar arcades, bringing them back to normal.

-The use of sedation, a full mouth speculum, proper lighting and specialized motorized instrumentation makes this possible.
-The addition of extra-oral and intra-oral (bite wing films) radiography (X-rays), when needed, allows for identification of tooth root and sinus problems.
+The use of sedation, a full mouth speculum, proper lighting, dental mirror and intra-oral endoscope, along with specialized motorized instrumentation makes this possible.
+The addition of digital radiography (X-rays), when needed, allows for identification of tooth root and sinus problems.

 Dr. Hoyns’s Experience

 Dr. Hoyns has had an abiding interest in equine dentistry for more than 25 years.
 She has attended numerous dental seminars across the country, from Connecticut to Oregon to Minnesota.
-She most recently attended the University of Minnesota's MEDS (Minnesota Equine Dental Series), part 3, on Advanced Periodentics, Endodontics, Orthodontics and Restorations.
+She most recently attended the Advanced Dental Extraction Techniques course at Colorado State University.

 Tick season will be here before we know it.
 We will be starting our spring Lyme clinics in late February—stay tuned.

 WINTER EDUCATION TALK